Children in Care and Leaving Care services

 Leaving Care Services

-Bury Extra Mile leaving care services can help looked after children and young people get ready for independence and provide support once they have left care.
+Bury Through Care Team can help looked after children and young people get ready for independence and provide support once they have left care.

 We understand that leaving home at any age is particularly difficult without the support of your family and friends.

-The staff at Bury Extra Mile leaving care service are governed by The Children (Leaving Care) Act 2000.
+The staff at Bury Through Care Team are governed by The Children (Leaving Care) Act 2000.
 This tells us that we must make sure that children leaving care and entering adulthood are not isolated and are able to participate socially and economically in society.

 Preparing for independence may not be easy.
 You will need to adjust and make some changes to the way you live your life and the amount of responsibility you have.
 Your personal advisor will help you through this.
 We hope that when you have reached a reasonable level of independence you will see how well you have adjusted.